mattguev/hoop-dreams/README.md

 Yikes.

 Yahoo's deafult tables are notoriously unhelpful for assessing comparative advantages.
-Furthermore, they don't let you compare "hypothetical team" performance (i.e. in the event of substituting players on your team for free agents) against other players.
+Furthermore, they don't let you compare "hypothetical team" performance (i.e. after certain roster adjustments) against other players.
 These more sophisticated visualizations and features are locked behind a premium subscription.

 ## Audience and Features
-Solution: Build a program that unlocks a premium feature like basic matchup analysis--comparing two teams' expected statistical outputs and declaring the likely winner.
+Solution: Build a program that provides a premium function like basic matchup analysis--comparing two teams' expected statistical outputs and declaring the likely winner.
+This program can also model matchups, accounting for certain hypothetical roster adjustments.

 ## Datasets and Engineering